 Just remember, be careful with the amount of coconut aminos you use, because the saltiness of coconut aminos varies from brand to brand — I’ve found that I need quite a bit less when I use Coconut Secret or Bragg’s than when I use Trader Joe’s.
 Start with less, taste test, then add more if you need it.

-What people are saying about Rainbow Asian Salad Bowls with Shrimp:
+What people are saying about this recipe:

 Made this for dinner a couple nights ago- so delicious and perfect for a hot night! – Emily